The WSIB sets an annual maximum for insurable earnings.

 - Gratuities: tips paid directly to the employee by the customer being served

 - Maternity benefits paid by the employer

-- Severance pay as required under the Employment Standards Act
+- Severance pay as required under the Employment Standards Act, 2000

 - Sick benefits paid to a worker directly by a private insurance company

-If you contract work to a contractor/subcontractor who is considered your worker, include the worker's insurable gross earnings as part of the premium calculation, in the same way as the earnings of workers who are not contractors/subcontractors.
-The insurable gross earnings are based on the labour portion of the contract for work performed during the reconciliation period.
+If you contract work to a contractor/subcontractor who the WSIB has determined, for the purposes of WSIB coverage, is your worker, include the worker's insurable gross earnings as part of the premium calculation, along with the earnings of workers.
+The insurable gross earnings for contractors/subcontractors are based on the labour portion of the contract for work performed during the reconciliation period.

-If the contractor's/subcontractor's service to you involves only labour, without money spent by the contractor/subcontractor on materials, equipment and/or installation supplies or any other expenses, then the total price of the contract counts as insurable gross earnings.
+If the contractor's/subcontractor's service to you involves only labour, without money spent by the contractor/subcontractor on materials, equipment and/or installation supplies, then the total price of the contract is treated as insurable gross earnings.
 This is true no matter what the contractor/subcontractor does – construction, transportation or any other kind of activity.

 Labour, materials and equipment